Child Care & Development Program

 Who can be a provider?

-All non-licensed providers must pass: background check, FBI fingerprints, drug testing, in-home visits & home safety checks.
-Trainings are required and focus on child development, child abuse prevention and reporting, CPR/First Aid, choking prevention, shaken baby syndrome prevention and safe sleep.
+All non-licensed providers must pass; background checks, FBI fingerprints, in-home visits & home safety checks.
+Training is required and focuses on child development, child abuse prevention, and reporting, CPR/First Aid, choking prevention, shaken baby syndrome prevention, and safe sleep.

 What are the costs?